Jeff10w25/TempDataLogging/README.md

 # Temperature Data Logging
-This repository is a part of Kasetsart University's senior project "Ground Source Heat Pump (GSHP) and Energy Piles".
+This repository is part of Kasetsart University's senior project on 'Ground Source Heat Pump (GSHP) and Energy Piles,' which is divided into two parts: temperature data logging and control panel wiring design.

 ### Purpose
-To study the control and automation aspect of the electrical instruments that are being used in GSHP and Energy Piles.
-The Python is being run on a Raspberry Pi, allowing continuous temperature data logging.
+-To study the control and automation aspects of the electrical instruments used in GSHP and Energy Piles.
+-To analyze the wiring diagram of electrical instruments in the GSHP control panel and create schematics using KiCAD.

 ### Function
-The Python script receives temperature data from digital indicators which are connected to a PT100 sensor through RS485 communication.
-Afterward, this data is stored in an Excel file with the time and date included.
+The Python script receives temperature data from digital indicators connected to a PT100 sensor via RS485 communication.
+Subsequently, this data is stored in an Excel file along with the corresponding time and date.
+The script is executed on a Raspberry Pi, enabling continuous temperature data logging.

-### Contributors
-Undergraduates: Thanathorn Suwanrasamee and Napat Mahakittikun

-Project Advisor: Assoc.
-Prof. Peerayot Sanposh

-Project Committee: Assoc.
-Prof. Kanjanapan Sukvichai

 # What are Ground Source Heat Pump (GSHP) and Energy Pile?